abhiverse01/the-coders-handbook/Restful APIs/Optimizing-REST-APIs.md

 ---

 This enhanced section provides a comprehensive guide to optimizing REST APIs for performance, covering caching, rate-limiting, connection pooling, and query optimization in both Flask and Django.
-Would you like to explore another section, or dive deeper into one of these topics?